zoltan-nz/library-app/README.md

 We added two actions as well.
 The first will save the changes and after redirect to the main `libraries` page.

-The second event-action will be called, when we are leaving this page, because we redirected from the previous action or the user clicked in a link on the website.
+The second event-action will be called, when we are trying to leave this page, because we redirected from the previous action or the user clicked in a link on the website.
 In the first case, the changes already saved, but in the second case, it could happen, that the user modified something in the form, and haven't saved.
 It is a typical "dirty checking".
 We can read the `model` from the controller, we use Ember Model's `hasDirtyAttributes` computed property to check something changed in the model.
 So we popup an ugly confirmation window.
 If the user would like to leave the page, we just rollback changes with `model.rollbackAttributes()`.
 If the user would like to stay in the page we abort the transition with `transition.abort()`.
 You can see, that we use `transition` variable which is initiated as a param in `willTransition` function.
 Ember.js automatically provides this for us.

 Our template is still missing.
 Let's use our `new.hbs` and duplicate the code in `edit.hbs` with a little changes.
 We will fix this problem later with components, because code duplication is not nice.